am2r-android/AM2R-Autopatcher-Android/README.md

 # AM2R for Android — Autopatcher

-Turns **your own copy** of the original AM2R 1.1 release (`AM2R_11.zip`) into the Android port APK, entirely on your computer.
+Turns **your own copy** of the original AM2R 1.1 release (`AM2R_11.zip`) into the Android port APK, entirely on your device.
 Nothing playable is distributed here: the game data is rebuilt from your files, and the result is verified byte-for-byte against the official release checksum before it's written.